katyamust/spark-in-production/src/python/readme.md

 ### Experimentation and interactive development

 Data development is usually more convenient when there is a way to get immediate feedback on your assumptions about data structure, check filters and intermediate outputs.
 That's why Python/DataBricks Notebooks are so popular especially at the early stages of development.
-Thankfully, VSCode python extension provides a way to get the same level of interactivity while still keeping IntelliSense and debugging support.
+Thankfully, VSCode python extension provides a way to get the same level of Jupyter interactivity inside the IDE while still keeping IntelliSense and debugging support.

 ![Spark Jupyter Notebooks](../../images/python-dx-jupyter.jpg)